On a generalization of affinoid varieties: Bornological sets

 \beqn

 \eeqn

 $f$ is bounded if and only if $i \circ f$ is bounded.
-In fact if $f$ is bounded the $i \circ f$ is bounded, and by definition of induced bornology if $f$ is not bounded this implies that $i \circ f$ is not bounded, since $f$ must map a bounded set of $Z$ on a set which is not in the bornology of $Y$.
-It is also clear that the induced bornology is uniquely determined by this property.
+In fact, if $f$ is bounded then $i \circ f$ is bounded because it is a composition of two bounded morphisms.
+Now suppose that $f$ is not bounded, then $f$ must map a bounded subset of $Z$ on a subset of $Y$ which is not bounded with respect to the bornology induced on $Y$ by $X$, hence also $i \circ f$ will map the same subset of $Z$ to a subset of $X$ which is not bounded.
+Therefore $i \circ f$ is not bounded.
+This universal property characterizes the induced bornology uniquely up to isomorphism.

 \begin{defn} We say that a monomorphism $(Y, \cB_Y) \to (X, \cB_X)$ is \emph{regular} if $Y$ has the bornology induced by $X$.
 A subobject of $(X, \cB_X)$ is an equivalence class of regular monomorphisms. \end{defn}